Gridding and Parameter Expansion for Scalable Latent Gaussian Models of Spatial Multivariate Data: Details on implemented models

 \section{Details on implemented models}

-In the synthetic data applications, the prior distributions on $\tau^2$ was chosen as an inverse Gamma with parameters $2.01$ and $1$ for QMGP-\modelnames\, latent QMGPs, and both NNGP models. $\pi(\sigmasq) = \text{Inv.Gamma}(2.01, 1)$ for latent QMGPs and NNGPs, whereas in \modelnames\ this parameter is expanded into $\sigmasq$ with prior $\pi(\sigmasq) = \text{Inv.Gamma}(\epsilon, \epsilon)$ with $\epsilon$ small (we set it to $10^{-3}$), and $\lambda \sim \pi(\lambda) = N_{\lambda > 0}(0, 1)$.
+In the univariate (multivariate) synthetic data applications, the prior distributions on $\tau^2$ ($\tau^2_j$, $j=1,\dots,q$, respectively) were chosen as inverse Gamma with parameters $2.01$ and $1$ for all QMGP and NNGP models.
+Similarly, $\pi(\sigmasq) = \text{Inv.Gamma}(2.01, 1)$ for QMGPs and NNGPs and similarly for each $\sigmasq_j$ in the multivariate case.
+In GriPS, $\lambda \sim \pi(\lambda) = N_{\lambda > 0}(0, 1)$ and similarly for $(\bcA)_{ii}$ in the multivariate case.
 The SPDE-INLA approach was implemented for $\nu=0.5$ following \cite{inlabook}, Chapter 2, setting $\alpha = \nu + 1 = 1.5$.
 Setting $\nu=1.5$ was unsupported by \texttt{inla.spde2.pcmatern} in \texttt{R-INLA}.
 The priors on $\sigmasq, \phi$ were such that $Pr( \sigma > 2.5) = 0.01$ and $Pr(\phi < 0.1) = 0.01$.
-The mesh for INLA was fixed at a $10000$-sized grid which overlapped with the spatial locations of the test set.
-In other words we used for INLA the same mesh as the reference set in the QMGP-\modelname\ method.
+The mesh for INLA was fixed in the univariate case at a $90\times 90$-sized grid, in the multivariate case the grid size was set to $20\times 20$ in order to limit compute times.
 Smaller meshes are associated with faster computations in INLAs but negatively impact predictions and estimation accuracy (especially about the nugget $\tau^2$).
+As pointed out during review, the approximation in the SPDE approach works in a different way than our proposed methods; the interpretation of parameters are affected both by boundary effects and discretization.
+In particular, the nugget variance is inflated by subgrid variation not captured by the piece-wise linear basis.

-All models were run in a Ubuntu 20.04 workstation based on a 12-core, 24-thread AMD Ryzen 9 3900 CPU and 128GB of memory; \texttt{R} version 4.0.3 was linked to Intel MKL 2019.5-075 which includes efficient LAPACK \citep{lapack99} and BLAS \citep{blackford2002blas} libraries for linear algebra. \modelnames-based QMGPs were run on 12 threads using OpenMP \citep{dagum1998openmp}, all other models on 22 threads.
-Figure \ref{fig:chrono} summarises the compute times for each model, whereas Figure \ref{fig:estimate_coverage} reports all 95\% posterior intervals for the estimation of the unknown covariance parameters.
+All models were run in a Ubuntu 20.04 workstation based on a 16-core, 32-thread AMD Ryzen 9 5950X CPU and 128GB of memory; \texttt{R} version 4.0.3 was linked to Intel MKL 2019.5-075 which includes efficient LAPACK \citep{lapack99} and BLAS \citep{blackford2002blas} libraries for linear algebra.
+All models were run on 12 threads using OpenMP \citep{dagum1998openmp}.
 Effective sample size reported in the tables throughout the article was calculated using the \texttt{effectiveSize} function of R package \texttt{coda} \citep{codapackage}.